datastormg/Cotrolling-Servo-Motor-in-Raspberry-pi-5/README.md

 Raspberry pi 5 is used for controlling the servo motor to move 60° if the distance equal or less than 20 cm.

+##Here is a brief explanation of the code.

 Imports:
 import RPi.GPIO as GPIO import time